swift-vim/SwiftPackageManager.vim/README.md

 SwiftPackageManager.vim makes using Swift with Vim awesome.

-It's a command line tool and Vim plugin that makes using Vim with SPM projects easy.
+It's a command line tool and Vim plugin that's easy to use.

-Status: In progress see [Feature Roadmap]()
+Status: In progress see [Feature Roadmap](#feature-roadmap)

 ## Background